This post may contain affiliate links. Please see my disclosure policy for more details.

 Margaret River to Pemberton: 1 hr 40 min – 135km

-Leaning Marri – Yeagarup Lake, $7.50 per adult per night.
-You can walk to Yeagarup Dunes from here, or drive if you have a 4WD.
+Leaning Marri – we also bush camped here at Yeagarup Lake for $7.50 per adult per night.
+You can walk to Yeagarup Dunes from here, or drive if you have a 4WD;

-The Walpole Wilderness Area is still Tall Timber Country, and is known for its famous tree top walk through the 400-year-old red tingle forest in the Walpole-Nornalup National Park.
+The Walpole Wilderness Area is still Tall Timber Country, but is known for its famous tree top walk through the 400-year-old red tingle forest in the Walpole-Nornalup National Park.

-It’s a pretty cool place to visit, with ancient, burnt out trees and a suspended walkway through the forest 40m above the ground.
-Here’s my blog post about my experience of the Valley of the Giants Tree Top Walk.
+It’s a pretty cool place to visit, with ancient, burnt out trees and a forest walkway suspended 40m above the ground.
+Here’s my blog post about my experience there:

 ON THE WAY: